bdsc-tds/mosaic_pilot_study/README.md

 singularity build --fakeroot --force /path/to/the/built/container r.def
 ```

+The install time for this container on a regular computer or a computing cluster is approximately 2 hours with 8GB memory size.
 Launch the container from your terminal.

 ``` bash
 singularity shell --bind /scratch,/users,/work /path/to/container/environment.sif
 ```

+For Visium deconvolution with cell2location, a separate conda environment was used and can be installed with `/Owkin/C2L_code/env.yml`.

 # Analysis
 The folder structure of this repository is detailed as follow